Mark Lemke

-Mark Alan Lemke (born August 13, 1965) is a former Major League Baseball player and current broadcaster.
+Mark Alan Lemke (born August 13, 1965) is an American former Major League Baseball player and current broadcaster.
 Nicknamed "the Lemmer", he was a popular second baseman for the Atlanta Braves from 1988 to 1997.
 He won the 1995 World Series with the Braves over the Cleveland Indians.

 Biography

 Early life

 Lemke grew up in Whitesboro, New York.
 He attended the now closed Sacred Heart Elementary Catholic school in West Utica.
 Lemke is also a graduate of Notre Dame High School in Utica.

 Minor league

 Lemke was drafted in the 27th round of the 1983 amateur draft by the Atlanta Braves.
 Lemke decided against attending Purdue University and spent the next four years in the Braves' minor league system, spending time with the Gulf Coast League Braves, Anderson Braves, Sumter Braves, Durham Bulls, Greenville Braves, and Richmond Braves.

 He made his major league debut on September 17, 1988, when the Braves called him up from AAA when the roster expanded to 40 players.
 In 1988, Lemke won the Hank Aaron Award as the top offensive player in the Braves' minor league system.
 Lemke split time between the minor and major leagues until 1990.